CT Logistics

-The Commercial Traffic Company, dba CT Logistics, is a global corporation that provides supply chain management solutions.

-About CT Logistics

-CT Logistics was founded in 1923.
-CT Logistics performs freight audit and freight payment services.
+CT Logistics is an American company that provides international supply chain management services.
+This includes freight audits, freight management software and systems and freight payment services.

+History

-The Commercial Traffic Company, dba CT Logistics, was founded in 1923 by: H.R.
+The company was founded in 1923 as The Commercial Traffic Company by a group of businessmen that included, H.R.
 Snyder (first president), W.A.
 Aichele, C.C.
 Kalbrunner, V.C.
 Borrows and H.W.
 Elsner.

+In 1979, the company moved to a new facility on Plaza Drive in Parma, Ohio.
+In 1980, Jack H. Miner became President and in 1994 his son Allan J. Miner becomes Vice President.
+In 1990 it formed a software division and released the first version of FreitRater Software, in 2001 this became online software.
+In 2007, it opened an office in the United Kingdom and in 2015 in Ukraine and 2016 in the Philippines.

 CT Logistics processes Sarbanes-Oxley-compliant freight payments in all modes for carriers and clients of all industries.
 The company utilizes 7 to 10 years of online data storage.
 CT Logistics consults on all aspects of supply chains.